This beautiful botanical prosthetic arm was designed by Sophie de Oliveira Barata for model Kelly Knox.

 “Wearing these pieces helps redefine beauty and changes the image society sees when they think of disability.- Kelly Knox

-The Vine Arm will be on display in the Technology by Design gallery this autumn.
+The Vine Arm is on display in the Technology by Design gallery.